 If you already have books checked out, due dates are being extended indefinitely.
-If you are in the Davis area and would like to return materials, you can deposit returns via the remote book drops.
-Materials may also be mailed to the library.
-Contact firstname.lastname@example.org for additional instructions and to receive a postage-paid mailing label.
+If you are in the area and would like to return materials, you can deposit returns via the remote book drops or at Shields or Blaisdell Medical Library.
+Materials may also be mailed back at no cost to you.
+Contact email@example.com for additional instructions and to receive a postage-paid mailing label.

 If you have any questions about your library account, please email us at firstname.lastname@example.org or leave us a message at (530) 752-8792.

 The library offers a vast digital collection of journals, library databases, e-books, streaming videos and music, which are available to you from anywhere.
 But to get to most of these materials from off-campus, you must first login using the library’s VPN.

 These step-by-step instructions will help you download and use Pulse Secure, an app through which you can authenticate as a member of the UC Davis community using your UC Davis LoginID and password (also known as your CAS, or Kerberos, login), in order to gain access to all your library has to offer.

 - Start by checking these Library VPN Questions & Known Issues.

 - If you are on the VPN but unable to access a licensed library resource, try clearing your browser cache/cookies before starting the VPN client.